Why Has My Tax Code Changed From 1250L to 1185L?

 Yes, many tax code errors can be avoided by staying proactive and keeping HMRC informed of changes to your personal and financial situation.
 Incorrect tax codes often occur when HMRC is working with outdated information, especially after changes in employment, income, or benefits.

-To reduce the risk, it’s important to notify HMRC promptly about job changes, new income sources, or adjustments to benefits.
 Reviewing your tax code regularly, particularly after starting a new role, receiving a pay rise, or taking on freelance or investment income, can help spot issues early.

 Submitting your P45 when changing jobs also reduces the chance of emergency tax codes.
 Keeping track of benefits like company cars or private healthcare is equally important, as these directly affect your tax-free allowance.
-Ignoring these steps can result in overpaying tax or unexpected bills later.

 Why Might Your Tax Code Change Even If Nothing Has Changed?